cristianrpop/Case-Study--Cyclist-Bike-Share-Company/README.md

 ![image](https://user-images.githubusercontent.com/24313609/184937553-dfabda82-ba0a-447d-aa21-7f09ceee6cb1.png)
 ![image](https://user-images.githubusercontent.com/24313609/184937562-e59184b0-6d12-466f-b022-917482d68b5a.png)

 ***Finding: It looks like members have a slight preference for classic bikes over electric_bikes over the last 12 months (58% vs 42%).
 Assuming that a good part of members are commuting to work, they might not be aware of the benefits of using an electric bike (which are generally faster and less tiresome for the cyclist).
 However we do not know the number of electric and classic bikes in the network.
 Also it might be the case that electric bikes are more expensive to rent.
-In this case I would recommend emphasizing the benefits of using electric bikes against the cost in a marketing campaign.***
+In this case I would recommend emphasizing the benefits of using electric bikes against the cost in a marketing campaign.
+Nevertheless this is not in the scope of our project, but could be an opportunity for furture improvement and investigation.***
 I'm curious about the electric bike utilization monthly trend.
 Let's check it:

 ```